TAHSIN78425/Stock-Market-Data-Analysis-and-Insights/README.md

 - **Volume** = Number of shares traded
 - **Price Change** = Close - Open
 5. Stocks with higher trading **volume** generally showed stronger price movements, indicating increased investor interest and market activity.

+## Business Recommendations

+1. **Investors may consider technology stocks for long-term growth**, as the sector generated the highest overall profit and strong CAGR among the analyzed stocks.

+2. **NVIDIA appears to be a high-performing stock**, showing both the highest average monthly return and the highest compound annual growth rate, making it attractive for growth-focused investors.

+3. **Seasonal trends such as strong July performance** could be further analyzed to identify potential market timing opportunities.

+4. **Risk-return analysis suggests that higher volatility stocks tend to produce higher returns**, meaning investors should balance their portfolios based on their risk tolerance.